mhdemo/work_sample_2/README.md

     ##
     ##

-### Outliers

-The `weighted_prices` column doesn't appear to contain any extreme outliers, but the `sales` column does appear to contain some extreme values when comparing the max value to 3 x IQR.
+\#\#\#Outliers The `weighted_prices` column doesn’t appear to contain any extreme outliers, but the `sales` column does appear to contain some extreme values when comparing the max value to 3 x IQR.
 Digging deeper shows that those extreme values are associated with the `dry_milk` product.
 Calculating the 3 x IQR metric again while filtering only for the `dry_milk` product still shows that the max value can be classified as extreme.
 I will keep these values in mind when assessing the results of model.

 ``` r
 dairy_data %>%